ICU Message Format Syntax for Complex Plurals

 3. Framework-Specific Configuration & Implementation

 Implementation varies by stack but strictly adheres to the ICU standard.
-React ecosystems utilize react-intl with dynamic IntlProvider locale binding, Vue leverages vue-i18n pluralization rule overrides, and Angular relies on @angular/localize extraction pipelines.
+React ecosystems use react-intl with dynamic IntlProvider locale binding, Vue uses vue-i18n pluralization rule overrides, and Angular relies on @angular/localize extraction pipelines.
 Node.js backends must instantiate intl-messageformat with explicit locale parameters to guarantee consistent server-side rendering and avoid hydration mismatches.

 React & Vue Integration Patterns